- Ceren Sengül

 - Research Interests

-- Nationalism, Multiculturalism, Minority nationalism in Middle East, Linguistic nationalism, national identities
+- Nationalism, Multiculturalism, Minority nationalism in Middle East, Linguistic nationalism, ethnic identities

 Master of Science in Nationalism Studies, University of Edinburgh, 2011.